ontodev/robot/docs/verify.md

 ### Fail on Violation

 By default, this command will fail with a non-zero exit code when any violations are found.
 If you wish the command to succeed (e.g., for use for warnings in workflows), you can include `--fail-on-violation false`.
-Not that it will still log `FAIL Rule [rule name]` on the command line.
+Note that it will still log `FAIL Rule [rule name]` on the command line.

 	robot verify --input asserted-equiv.owl \
 	  --queries equivalent.sparql \